VladyslavOlegovich/chat/README.md

 ## **Why Did You Choose Zustand or Redux?**

 Zustand was chosen over Redux because it is lighter and faster to set up, involves minimal boilerplate, is well-suited for a small project like this chat, and offers simple state management.
 This test task was a great example to get acquainted with such a technology for the first time.

+You can check out the live demo here: [Chat App](https://chat-indol-nine.vercel.app/)